My Quarter Century Milestone

 My dad and I went into a room and the doctor told me to sit up on the table against the back wall so he could look at my bandage.
-He proceeded to RIP!
+He put his hands on the bandaging and proceeded to RIP!
 TEAR!
 SHRED!
 YANK!
-Whatever work you want.
+Whatever word you want.

 It SUCKED.
 So much so that the new found peaceful ways I had adopted since being put into my regular recovery room imploded upon contact with my oncoming fury.
 I guarantee you he has never had a 7 year old react the way I did.
 I punched and kicked that dude with absolutely every ounce of aggression in my scared and angry little(ish) body.

-So much so that I soon leaned that what he had done on the top 3/4 of removing the bandage was actually him being very nice.
-He apparently had enough of the viscous onslaught of portly pre-pubescent rage and really decided to remove the remainder in a big hurry.
+So much so that I soon learned that what he had done on the top 3/4 of removing the bandage was actually him being very nice.
+He apparently had enough of the viscous onslaught of portly pre-pubescent rage and really decided to remove the remainder in a big hurry in one fell swoop.

 That SUCKED WAY MORE!
 The bottom 3″ of my scar is probably 4 or 5 times wider than the rest and much more pronounced still to this day.
 The black arrows in the picture below show you the length of the scar.
-Notice how from this crummy pic you can only notice the bottom portion.
+Notice how from this crummy pic you can only notice the much more significant bottom portion that I just mentioned.
 The red arrows notate where I have little scars from the tubes that were providing whatever sort of life saving goodness mentioned above.

 As far as I know I was playing sports within weeks of leaving the hospital.
 I may have had to take antibiotics going to the dentist when I was young, but I can’t recall having to do that for at least 20 years.